Adolis García Player Props: Rangers vs. Pirates

 Adolis García At The Plate

-- Among qualified batters in MLB, he ranks 99th in batting average, 110th in on-base percentage, and 18th in slugging.
+- Among qualified hitters in MLB action, he ranks 86th in batting average, 100th in on-base percentage, and 14th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.